-The Education Service Area comprises 32.4% or \$162,224,313 of the FY22 Adopted Budget.
+The Education Service Area comprises 32.2% or \$161,930,351 of the FY22 Recommended General Fund budget.
 The Winston-Salem/Forsyth County Schools (WSFCS), Forsyth Technical Community College (FTCC), and NC Cooperative Extension make up the service area but the most significant expenditure within this service area is the local appropriation to the Winston-Salem/Forsyth County Schools.

-Chart 15 demonstrates how funding in the education service area is allocated across these three organizations.
+The chart on the following page demonstrates how funding in the education service area is allocated across these three organizations.